 The Hawks won the Sussex RUR Cup for the first time in 1955, beating Eastbourne United 1-0 after extra time at the Goldstone.
 Len Holter scored the only goal in the 103rd minute.
 The Hawks were never out of the top five in the County League Division 1 for the rest of the decade.

 In 1956, young full-back Derek Tharme was signed by Spurs and remains the only Hawks player ever to be transferred directly to a First Division or Premier League club until Billie Clark was signed by Brighton & Hove Albion in January 2022.

 On 2 November 1957, the Hawks suffered their record senior league defeat, losing 0-9 at the Enclosed Ground to Arundel, whose side included the future Sussex CC cricketer Ken Suttle.

-The Hawks won the Sussex RUR cup for the second time in 1959, playing in their famous silk shirts – see photo at the top of this article.
+The Hawks won the Sussex RUR cup for the second time in 1959, playing in their famous silk shirts of red shirts with white sleeves.